 I took piano lessons for almost four years and then when I entered Junior High, I soon thought I was too cool to play the piano.
 Although I never said I didn’t want to play anymore, I never practiced.
 You don’t practice anything and you become rusty, very fast.

 Time went by, and more time, and then more time and soon I found myself to be in my early 30’s without having played for about 20 years.
 Pity.
-I remember someone at my (then) workplace CTAS who I thought of as a friend mentioned in a conversation one day that he had taken piano lessons for many years and his favorite was Beethoven’s Fur Elise.
-Having been out of the ‘piano world’ for so long, I was unaware that Fur Elise was pretty much the go-to for anyone learning how to play the piano.
+I remember David at my (then) workplace CTAS who I thought of as a friend mentioned in a conversation one day that he had taken piano lessons and his favorite to play was Beethoven’s Fur Elise.
+Having been out of the ‘piano world’ for so long, I was unaware that Fur Elise was pretty much the go-to piece for anyone learning how to play the piano.
 Anyway, this guy was quite a few years younger than me, had a Master’s degree in Mechanical Engineering, was very competitive, and loved to play basketball.
 Not one who you’d immediately think is a piano player.
 Soon thereafter, my interest in wanting to play again reawakened.

 So one day, we purchased a digital keyboard for me.
 I don’t even remember the name of the store, but we lived in Waco, Texas at the time.
 I learned shortly thereafter that the keyboard I purchased also had an optional keyboard stand and sustaining pedal.
 I wanted them both and took the plunge to add those to my new musical instrument.